Silverfish

 What Do Silverfish Look Like?

-Silverfish have no wings, but are able to run very fast.
-Adult silverfish have a body length of about ½-3/4” (12-19 mm) not including the tail.
-They have a flattened body and their shape is often compared to a teardrop, carrot or fish, tapering from head to rear and generally covered with scales.
-Silverfish are named after their silvery, metallic appearance as well as their fish-like shape and movements.
+Silverfish are named after their fish-like shape, silver color and movements.
 They also have threadlike antennas and small compound eyes that are widely separated.
 Immature silverfish look similar to adults, except for size and their scales appear with the third or fourth molt.

-Sign of a Silverfish Infestation
+Signs of a Silverfish Infestation

 Keep an eye out for feeding marks, although they may be irregular whether they are holes, notches along an edge, or surface etchings.
 Yellow stains, scales and/or feces (tiny black pepper-like pellets) may also be seen on infested materials.

-Silverfish Prevention
+Silverfish Infestation

-Silverfish are not considered a threat to humans, as they do not bite or spread disease.
-However, they can cause harm to personal belongings, especially those made out of paper.
-Silverfish are known to infest items such as wallpaper, books and envelopes, so these materials can become damaged over time as a result of a silverfish infestation.
-They can also feed on glue and clothing, as well as food items such as rolled oats and flour.
+Silverfish are known to infest items such as wallpaper, books and envelopes, so these materials can become damaged over time as a result of an infestation.
+These bugs can also feed on glue and clothing, as well as food items such as rolled oats and flour.

-Silverfish Education
+Silverfish Information

-Habits
+Silverfish Habits

 Silverfish usually feed on paper items, glue, clothing and food items, such as flour and rolled oats.
 They prefer proteins to carbohydrates and are cannibalistic — their favorite protein meals include dried beef and dead or injured of their kind.